xaedes/GNSS-Shadowing/README.md

               --input_mode OVERPASS
 ```

-(osm-program) is "osm2world-windows.bat" for Windows and osm2world.sh for Linux.
+Where (osm-program) is osm2world-windows.bat for Windows and osm2world.sh for Linux.

 The resulting file "result.obj" can now be used for GNSS shadowing.